-The UHS Binghamton substance abuse and addiction medicine department, located in the heart of Broome County, offers expert, evidence-based treatment for people with substance use disorders.
+The UHS New York substance abuse and addiction medicine department, located in Binghamton at the heart of Broome County, offers expert, evidence-based treatment for people with substance use disorders.

 Our highly credentialed staff includes a board-certified addiction medicine physician, registered nurses, Credentialed Alcoholism and Substance Abuse Counselors, and licensed social workers.
-We have the most robust continuum of care in the Southern Tier and are proud to be the region’s largest provider of medication-assisted treatment.
+Our New York substance abuse and addiction medicine department has the most robust continuum of care in the Southern Tier, and we are proud to be the region’s largest provider of medication-assisted treatment.

 We have been providing substance abuse and addiction medicine services in the Southern Tier for over 50 years.
 As part of a larger academic medical center, we spread and share knowledge by training providers, residents, medical students, and counseling and social work interns.